reMarkable/cobalt/README.md

 source root directory.
 These will get used by several of the following steps including running the demo manually and deploying to Google Container Engine.

+### Encryption to the Shuffler
+In addition to the encryption to the Analyzer mentioned above there is a second layer of encryption in which *Envelopes* are encrypted to the public key of the *Shuffler*.
+The purpose of this layer of encryption is that TLS between the Encoder and the Shuffler may be terminated prior to reaching the Shuffler in some load-balanced environments.
+We need a second public/private key pair for this encryption.
+The end-to-end test uses the PEM files located in the *end_to_end_tests* directory named *shuffler_private_key.pem.e2e_test* and *shuffler_public_key.pem.e2e_test*.
+But for running Cobalt in any other environment follow the instructions above for generating *analyzer_public.pem* and *analyzer_private.pem* but this time create two new files named *shuffler_public.pem* and *shuffler_private.pem*

 ## Running the Demo Manually